westonrobot/scout_navigation/README.md

 ## Basic Usage

+1. Install dependent ROS packages

+    ```
+    $ sudo apt install ros-melodic-controller-manager
+    $ sudo apt install ros-melodic-teleop-twist-keyboard
+    ```

+    Change ros-melodic-* in the command to ros-kinetic-* if you're using ROS Kinetic.

-1. Clone the packages into your catkin workspace and compile
+2. Clone the packages into your catkin workspace and compile

     (the following instructions assume your catkin workspace is at: ~/catkin_ws/src)